Broader kidney and pancreas distribution policies now in effect.Learn more about the March 15, 2021, changes.

 Removing DSA and OPTN region from kidney and pancreas allocation

-Working together to continuously improve the system, United Network for Organ Sharing and the donation and transplant community have developed new kidney and pancreas allocation policies that will increase equity in transplant access across the U.S. As a mission-driven non-profit, UNOS has always put patients first, and we are committed to implementing the policies as soon as possible in order to make transplant opportunities more equitable for everyone waiting for a kidney or pancreas.
+Working together to continuously improve the system, United Network for Organ Sharing and the donation and transplant community have developed new kidney and pancreas allocation policies that will increase equity in transplant access across the U.S. As a mission-driven non-profit, UNOS has always put patients first.
+We are committed to making transplant opportunities more equitable for everyone waiting for a kidney or pancreas.

 Increasing equity to benefit patients

 The organ transplantation system in the U.S. has never worked better than it does today, but there is still room for improvement.
-Nearly 92,000 people are waiting for a lifesaving kidney transplant.
+More than 90,000 people are waiting for a lifesaving kidney transplant.
 Statistical simulation modeling projects that the new kidney and pancreas policies will improve transplant access for key groups of transplant candidates, including children, women, ethnic minorities and candidates who are particularly hard to match for biological reasons.

 A Nov.
-23 webinar for patients and their caregivers addressed the upcoming changes.
+23, 2020, webinar for patients and their caregivers addressed the changes.
 A recording is available for viewing here.

 Read how UNOS is making kidney and pancreas distribution more fair and equitable by reducing disparities and increasing access for patients.